Features: The Cliffs of Middleburgh, Cotton Hill, Canady Hill

 5.40 The trail turns right leaving the woods road and descends to a gorge.
 At the gorge edge, the trail bears left and follows the gorge through hemlocks ascending to Treadlemire Road.

-6.10 On the right is a small parking area and snowplow turn-around where the trail exits the back on raised planks and re-enters the Cotton Hill State Forest.
-Crossing a logging road, the trail winds through a narrow crevice in a rock out-crop which resembles elephant skin.
+6.10 On the right is a small parking area and snowplow turn-around where the trail exits the back and enters the Dutch Settlement State Forest on a woods road.
+In 300 feet, the LP turns left from the road to wind through a narrow crevice in a rock out-crop which resembles elephant skin.
 Linking back to the logging road, the trail turns left and ascends steeply.

 32.1 Cotton Hill lean-to.
 2001 [ED WALSH]